cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 1. Explore the Pods view by clicking on the `Pods` button in the sub-sidenav.
    Can you find the Stratos pods in the pods view?

-## Register Helm Endpoints and Install a Chart
+## Register Helm Endpoint and Install a Chart

-// TODO:
+To enable Helm functionality, just like Kubernetes we need to add a Helm endpoint.
+Once added we can view the Helm Chart's it offers and use Stratos to install one to our Kubernetes Cluster.

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Register the Artifact Hub Endpoint
 Artifact Hub is an online collection of Helm Repositories.
 By adding it as an Endpoint all charts from it's repo's are available